History of CLC

 Campus improvements in Brainerd over the past decade include the addition of a music rehearsal hall and remodeled practice space, a black box theatre named for the program’s creator (Bob Dryden), a remodeled Chalberg Theatre, new science lab, new math lab, the Skone Family Conservatory housing the Humphrey Center for American Indian Studies, and the Veterans Resource Center.

-Staples campus improvements include a science lab, nursing lab, videography classroom, lab, and studio, medical assistant classroom-lab, photographic imaging wing, and fitness center.
+Staples campus improvements include a science lab, nursing lab, medical assistant classroom-lab, and fitness center.
 Several energy-related initiatives using bio-fuels and alternative resources for heat have been implemented at Staples, where the Agriculture and Energy Center continues an applied research mission in partnership with university and private enterprise.